PEO/EOR employment contracts in Poland

-What are the main types of employment contracts in Poland?
+What are the main types of employment contracts through Poland EOR/PEO?
 An unlimited-term contract is the most common employment contract in Poland.
-The main reasons to give an employee an unlimited contract is to give trust, stabilization and simulate loyalty.
-Recently, however, due to the uncertain pandemic circumstances, there is a trend to start with an fixed-term contracts.
+The main reasons to give an employee an unlimited contract are to give trust, stabilization, and to simulate loyalty.
+Recently, however, due to the uncertain pandemic circumstances, there has been a trend to start with fixed-term contracts.

 In Poland, an employment contract can be terminated by:

 What is the notice period in Poland?
-Notice for temporary or permanent employment:
+Notice for temporary or permanent employment is:

-- 1 month if the employee was employed more than 6 months and less than 3 years
+- 1 month if the employee was employed for more than 6 months and less than 3 years,

 - 3 months if the employee was employed for 3 years or more.

-- 1-month severance pay if employee has less than 2 years of employment.
+- 1-month severance pay if the employee has less than 2 years of employment,

-- 2 months’ severance pay if employee has between 2 and 8 years of employment
+- 2 months severance pay if the employee has between 2 and 8 years of employment,

-- 3 months’ severance pay if employee has over 8 years of employment
+- 3 months severance pay if the employee has over 8 years of employment.

-In Poland Employees are entitled to 20 days if the employee has been employed for less than 10 years.
+In Poland, employees are entitled to 20 days if the employee has been employed for less than 10 years.
 Employees who have been employed for more than 10 years receive 26 days.
-For more information on paid vacation days in Europe, please feel free to read our blog on paid vacation days in Europe 2021.

 In Poland, there are 12 public holidays.